aflin/rampart/docs/source/rampart-lmdb.rst

     // sync now, or sync will happen upon script exit.
     //lmdb.sync();

-    /* this must be done while not in a transaction */ var total = lmdb.getCount(dbi);
+    /* this must be done while outside a transaction */ var total = lmdb.getCount(dbi);

     /* get all the Sofías in the database */